1. Select the property you are interested in.

 As regards plots and land having or not a building, the topographical diagram, the integrity of the building, the approvals of the Archaeological and Forest Service and the chartings such as Shore line (Aegialos) and Biotope are checked.
 Should you need them, experienced Civil Engineers and Architects collaborating with our Company may be introduced to you.

 The Notary ensures the legally correct transfer of the property by checking all the official documents required and prepares the Purchase Agreement (Title of the Property), which is signed by the parties in his/her Office.

 Since you acquire a new asset, it is important to have an Accountant for relations with the Tax Office.
-It will help you obtain, if you do not have, a Tax Registry Number (AFM) and will inform you about your obligations under the Real Estate Tax Laws.
+It will help you to obtain, if you do not have already, a Tax Registry Number (AFM) and will inform you about your obligations under the Real Estate Tax Laws.

-6. Get Tax Registry Number (if you do not already have one).
+6. Get your Tax Registry Number (if you do not already have one).